 Declan McCullagh bio

-Declan McCullagh is a writer, programmer, and pilot.
+Declan McCullagh is an entrepreneur, writer, and software developer.

 Declan has worked at Wired, CNET, CBS, and Time as an award-winning technology writer and columnist.
 He has spoken at universities including Stanford, MIT, the University of Chicago, and Berkeley, and has been interviewed by all major broadcast TV and cable news networks.
 He is the founder of Politech and has taught as an adjunct faculty member at Case Western Reserve University and American University.

 Declan has written about technology for Playboy and the Wall Street Journal and about disruptive entrepreneurs in the Harvard Journal of Law & Public Policy.
 He has advised the CSI: New York television show on technical accuracy.